Can we apply for less than £25,000 or more than £750,000?

 - Simple quarterly financial information (we will give you a template);

 - Quarterly updates on participants progression through British Gymnastics reward scheme (we will give you a template); and

-- Quarterly surveys on the wider benefits children and young people feel (we will give you the surveys).
+- Quarterly surveys on the wider benefits children and young people feel (we will give you the survey questionnaires).

 Why must we submit Know Your Customer Consent forms for our Directors and Ultimate Beneficial Owners?

-Know your Customer checks are a crucial aspect of Anti Money Laundering compliance and the reason we undertake these checks is to assess the risk-level of individuals with a significant role in the organisation.
-The checks which we will undertake as part of this process will verify the individuals involved with the clubs identity using date of birth, address and passport details.
+Know Your Customer checks are a crucial aspect of Anti Money Laundering compliance and we are required to undertake these checks to assess the risk-level of individuals with a significant role in the club.
+The checks which we will undertake as part of this process will verify the identity of individuals involved with the club using their date of birth, address and passport details.
 Please be assured that the director checks are not credit checks and neither is it a “hard check” that affects anyone’s credit rating.

 What is the procedure if I have a complaint?

 We are committed to providing all prospective applicants and investees with the best possible service.
-However, if on any occasion you feel this has not been the case please follow the following process to help us resolve the issue.
+However, if on any occasion you feel this has not been the case, the following process will help us resolve your issue.